 Fast forward one year and all of a sudden I was not so gung ho anymore.
 I had not been training all year, had a lousy 24 hour race the previous month and it had been raining constantly this year.
 I was not at all confident that I could attempt a race of this magnitude never mind complete it.

 In the end I made a bargain with myself, if the weather was good I would go out and attempt it, and if I attempted it I would ride at least until Tucson.
+As it turns out the weather was perfect and so I found myself catching a ride with ken to parker lake late thursday night.

 The night sky was spectacular, something you can only experience out in the middle of nowhere